 Universities of Excellence Initiative

 This project is a continuation of the Equal Career Paths project, which was part of the German Women Professors' Program II.
-You can read the final report on this project in German here.

 - Download: Allensbach Study "Setting the Course for Sharing Responsibilities in Family and Career" (de)